Parasites in Quail in the Rolling Plains Ecoregion of West Texas: Leadership of the Wildlife Toxicology Laboratory

 What We Don’t Know (At This Point)

-• How many parasites can a quail harbor before they are impaired?
+- How many parasites can a quail harbor before they are impaired?
 Is it a linear relationship or is it dependent on the bird, like people and alcohol consumption?

-• How does the availability of infected intermediate hosts vary from one year to the next?
+- How does the availability of infected intermediate hosts vary from one year to the next?

 Where we’re headed

-• WTL will continue to add to the “weight of the evidence” supporting the hypothesis that parasites are affecting wild quail, and we recently published a scientific paper to support our “weight of the evidence” approach
+- WTL will continue to add to the “weight-of-the-evidence” supporting the hypothesis that parasites are affecting wild quail, and we recently published a scientific paper to support our “weight-of-the-evidence” approach